 Student and faculty projects; events of interest; online resources; and information about our faculty, facilities, and curriculum can all be found on this site.

-A little history: Back when the department wasnamed Studio Art, we started building a Digital Media area in the late 1990s, beginning with the arrival of the first two faculty members: Robert Nideffer (1998) and Antoinette LaFarge (1999).
-Their interest in the emerging areas of game culture, mediated performance, and internet culture shaped the initial curriculum in the department.
-With the arrival of two subsequent faculty members, Simon Penny (2002), and Beatriz da Costa (2003)—both of whom then held joint appoints in the School of Engineering—the undergraduate curriculum widened to embrace embodied technologies, robotics, information design, and hacktivism.
+Our department was founded as Studio Art 50 years ago.
+In the late 1990s, we started building a Digital Media area, beginning with the arrival of the first two faculty members, video and new media artist Christine Tamblyn (1997) and game designer and theorist Robert Nideffer (1998).
+Tamblyn died in 1998, and new media artist and writer Antoinette LaFarge joined the faculty the following year.
+A shared interest in the emerging areas of game culture, mediated performance, and internet culture shaped the initial digitally oriented curriculum in the department.
+With the arrival of two subsequent faculty members, Simon Penny (2002), and Beatriz da Costa (2003)—both of whom then held joint appointments in the School of Engineering—the undergraduate curriculum widened to embrace embodied technologies, robotics, information design, tactical media, and hacktivism.
+With the new scope, we changed the name of our area from Digital Media to Electronic Art and Design.
+In 2012 we lost Beatriz da Costa to cancer, and in 2013 Robert Nideffer moved across the country to take up a post as chair of the Art Department at Rensselaer Polytechnic Institute.
+In 2013, we welcomed Jesse Colin Jackson on board as our newest EAD faculty member.

-With its four full-time faculty members, the Electronic Art + Design area embraces a broad spectrum of hybrid practices and methodologies.
+With its current faculty, the Electronic Art and Design area embraces a broad spectrum of hybrid practices and methodologies.
 Networked performance, art-science collaborations, computer games, multimedia installation, information design, locative media, and transmedia are all areas in which our faculty and graduate students have done exciting work.
-Check out our faculty members’ websites from their links on the “faculty” page.
+Check out our faculty members’ websites from their links on the “Faculty” page.